PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Windows with PowerShell

 Follow [these directions](https://www.techrepublic.com/blog/10-things/how-to-generate-ssh-keys-in-openssh-for-windows-10/) to create the keys but don't follow the "Copying the public key securely" procedure.
-If your public key is on your laptop in `~/.ssh/id_rsa.pub` then the following can be used to copy it to the desired HPC cluster:
+If your public key is on your laptop in `C:\Users\aturing\.ssh\id_rsa.pub` then the following can be used to copy it to the desired HPC cluster:

 ```
-$ cat ~/.ssh/id_rsa.pub | ssh <YourNetID>@<HPC-Cluster>.princeton.edu "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat >>  ~/.ssh/authorized_keys"
+$ cat C:\Users\aturing\.ssh\id_rsa.pub | ssh <YourNetID>@<HPC-Cluster>.princeton.edu "mkdir -p ~/.ssh && chmod 700 ~/.ssh && cat >>  ~/.ssh/authorized_keys"
 ```

+### Windows with MobaXterm

+This [set of directions](https://ubccr.freshdesk.com/support/solutions/articles/13000034093-using-ssh-keys-with-mobaxterm-windows-) may be useful.

 ### Windows for PuTTY users